25 Useful Things to Know Before You Visit Tromso (2024-2025)

 • Head to another city or area that isn’t Tromso.
 Alta, Hammerfest, the Lofoten Islands, Senja, or Honningsvåg are viable options.
 Or, even make the trek up to Svalbard.

-Perhaps my biggest budget tip is to PLAN AHEAD!
+Perhaps my biggest budget tip for Tromso is to PLAN AHEAD!
 Tours sell out fast in Tromso and you don’t want to be stuck having to book something more expensive last minute!

 You can find links to the best tours in Tromso below: